Prerequisites: Satisfactory score on a music skills placement test and teacher permission

 (2) CREATOR - Students compose, arrange and improvise music using style/genre guidelines.

 Students learn by frequent critical listening and analysis of musical works.
-The findings of their research informs the subsequent Creating and Performing activities.
+The findings of their research inform the subsequent Creating and Performing activities.

 Students must take private instruction with a qualified instructor on her/his instrument or voice through the senior year PRESENTING recital.
 Interested students should contact the instructor to arrange for an inventory of musical concepts no later than the end of their freshman year.